ericlenio/escreen/README.md

 up gpg-agent, so I'm not describing that here) decrypts it and loads it into the vim buffer; a similar reverse process happens when saving the buffer.
 The password file is by default in `$ESH_HOME/private/$USER-passwords.gpg`.
-As a further convenience, the default profile GNU screen profile maps `C-a /` (control-A and then a forward slash) to edit the password file instantly.
+As a further convenience, the default profile for GNU screen maps `C-a /` (control-A and then a forward slash) to edit the password file instantly.
+Since the password file is stored in github (encrypted, of course) it means it gets backed up.
+(The gnupg private key is backed up by a different mechanism.)

 ## Other core bash functions